seifrajhi/Kubernetes-practical-exercises-Hands-on/README.md

 ### Misc

-Kelsey Hightower's open-source guide, [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way), goes through how to bootstrap a Kubernetes cluster without the use of installers or scripts.
+- Kelsey Hightower's open-source guide, [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way), goes through how to bootstrap a Kubernetes cluster without the use of installers or scripts.

-Learnk8s(https://learnk8s.io/): Develop the knowledge and skills to get the most out of Kubernetes with hands-on online courses and instructor-led classes.
+- Learnk8s(https://learnk8s.io/): Develop the knowledge and skills to get the most out of Kubernetes with hands-on online courses and instructor-led classes.

+- [Introduction to Kubernetes Lecture Notes](https://github.com/kaan-keskin/introduction-to-kubernetes/tree/main): Notes about Kubernetes resources